-The direction the light is coming from will determine where you can place the reflector, since it has to actually bounce back the light.
+The direction of the light will tell you where to place the photography reflector.
+It has to actually bounce back the light.
 So first things first, note where the light is coming from.

-You’ll get the brightest reflected light directly across from the light source.
-You can use the reflector at an angle to that original light source as well.
+You’ll get the brightest reflected light straight across from the light source.
+You can use the light reflector at an angle to that original light source as well.

-Pop that light reflector open, and if you are using a five-in-one, choose your colour.
+Pop that light reflector open, and if you are using a five-in-one, choose your color.
 With a five-in-one reflector, you’ll also want to consider how intense the light is.